microsoft/Olive/docs/source/features/huggingface_model_optimization.md

 ```

 #### Optimum model
-Optimum model is a special case of PyTorhc model.
+Optimum model is a special case of PyTorch model.
 By specifying `OptimumModel` as `type`, the model path would be the model name.
 And add model components name.
 Olive will get the components from Huggingface hub:

 ```json
 "input_model":{